-As an update to the earlier article: UK Greenhouse Gas Reporting: Conversion Factors 2018, the United Kingdom Department for Business, Energy and Industrial Strategy (BEIS) has published its Greenhouse Gas (GHG) Conversion Factors 2019, which are set at Version 1.01 (as at 24 October 2019).
+As an update to my earlier articles: UK Greenhouse Gas Reporting: Conversion Factors 2020 & UK Greenhouse Gas Reporting: Conversion Factors 2019, the United Kingdom Department for Business, Energy and Industrial Strategy (BEIS) has published its latest Greenhouse Gas (GHG) Conversion Factors for 2021, which are set at Version 1.0 (as at 2 June 2021).

 The Department provides three sets of conversion factors, namely: